shashanparekh/stepin_project/README.md

 * Code Coverage

 # Run Project
-* uncomment line no. 48 and comment the line no. 49 in implementation/SRC/compute.c
 * Username:pass
 * password:pass
 * In cmd/terminal at project implementation location
+	* To Run Project
 		1. Run "make"
 		2. Run "make run"
+	* To Test Unit Testing(Ticket is booked or not)
+		1. Run "make test"
+	* To Check the code coverage
+		1. Run "make coverage"
+	* To delete all the executable files
+		1. Run "make clean"

 # Installation
 * Fork the project